EyeMulator: Improving Code Language Models by Mimicking Human Visual Attention: Result Analysis

-These recurring transition motifs demonstrate that programmers engage in targeted, back‑and‑forth inspection rather than linear scanning.
-The structured nature of these gaze patterns supports their use as distilled attention priors in Transformer models, where they can guide machine focus toward semantically critical regions and improve code comprehension performance.

-\textbf{Beta Parameter Estimation} Figure~\ref{fig:beta_distributions} presents the fitted Beta parameters (\(\alpha_s\)=gaze hits, \(\beta_s\)=gaze misses) for each semantic label.
-Consistent with n-gram findings, \emph{variable declaration} exhibits the highest \(\alpha_s\) in both reading and combined tasks, reinforcing its role as a cognitive anchor.
-In contrast, control-flow labels like \emph{loop} (\(\alpha_s\)=7,876, \(\beta_s\)=4,876) and \emph{conditional statement} show more balanced ratios, indicating that attention shifts between cursory scanning and deeper inspection based on task context.
+\paragraph{Beta Parameter Estimation.} Figure~\ref{fig:beta_distributions} presents the fitted Beta parameters ($\alpha_s=$ gaze hits, $\beta_s=$ gaze misses) for each semantic label.
+Consistent with the n-gram findings, \texttt{variable declaration} exhibits the highest $\alpha_{s}$ in both reading and combined tasks, reinforcing its role as a primary cognitive anchor for developers.
+In contrast, control-flow labels like \texttt{loop} show more balanced ratios ($\alpha_{s}=7,876$, $\beta_{s}=4,876$), indicating that attention to these constructs is more context-dependent, shifting between cursory scanning and deeper inspection depending on the complexity of the logic.

-\textbf{Density Function Visualization} Figure~\ref{fig:beta_curves} illustrates the Beta distribution density functions derived from these parameters.
-Reading only curves are sharply peaked, \emph{variable declaration} centers around \(x \approx 0.1\), signifying focused inspection.
-Writing and combined distributions broaden notably; for example, \emph{function call} spans \(x \approx 0.2\) to 0.6, reflecting more diffuse attention during generation.
-The bimodal shape of the \emph{conditional statement} curve in the combined plot hints at divergent strategies, where some developers skim branches quickly while others examine them in depth.
+\paragraph{Density Function Visualization.} Figure~\ref{fig:beta_curves} illustrates the Beta distribution density functions derived from these parameters.
+Reading-only curves are sharply peaked; for instance, \texttt{variable declaration} centers tightly around a high probability, signifying focused and reliable inspection.
+Conversely, the distributions for \texttt{conditional statement} in the combined task are broader and even bimodal.
+This variance suggests divergent reading strategies, where developers may either skim standard conditions quickly or fixate heavily on complex predicates, confirming that our artifacts capture the nuance of cognitive load.